 Term Life Insurance

-This kind of insurance provides a set amount of coverage for a period that has been predetermined like 10 to 30 years and premiums are usually at a flat rate.
+This kind of insurance provides a set amount of coverage for a period that has been predetermined, like 10 to 30 years, and premiums are usually flat.

 For most individuals, term life policies provide the best combination of cost and coverage.
 It’s the most popular as it’s the cheapest means to get the most coverage for a relatively short period.